Gibson Guitars gear review and company history!Orville Gibson started making mandolins in his own way and patented the design in 1898.

 The first successful electric jazz guitar with a pickup was the ES-150.

-Charlie Christian is by many seen as the founder of Bebop along horn players; Charlie Parker and Dizzy Gillespie.
+Charlie Christian is by many seen as the founder of Bebop along with horn players Charlie Parker and Dizzy Gillespie.

-These instruments have shaped popular music as we know it and has been played by almost every famous guitar player ever lived.
+These instruments have shaped popular music as we know it and have been played by almost every famous guitar player ever lived.